nietonfir/RaygunBundle/README.md

     async: true                     # Sets the [async configuration option](https://github.com/MindscapeHQ/raygun4php#sending-method---asyncsync) on the Raygun client.
     debug_mode: false               # Sets the [debug configuration option](https://github.com/MindscapeHQ/raygun4php#debug-mode) on the Raygun client.
     ignore_http_exceptions: false   # Whether to send Http exceptions to Raygun
+    app_version:                    # Attach a specific version to your errors
+    tags: []                        # Send default tags and have more control on your errors (i.e. split among apps)
 ```